Pyramid of Menkaure: Size and construction

 Menkaure's pyramid had an original height of 65.5 m, and was the smallest of the three major pyramids at the Giza Necropolis.
 It now stands at 61 m tall with a base of 108.5 m.
 Its angle of incline is approximately 51°20′25″.
 It was constructed of limestone and Aswan granite.

+As with the pyramid of Khafre, the ground chosen for the monument was uneven, and the builders compensated for this irregularity.
+Quarrymen cut into the western part of the limestone plateau, extracting large monoliths in a regular, systematic fashion; these were hauled to the eastern and southern sides of the perimeter, close to their point of extraction, where they were dressed and fitted to raise the ground to the level of the pyramid's foundations.
+The same procedure served for the platform of the mortuary temple and for the corridor leading to the causeway.

-The upper portion was cased in the normal manner with Tura limestone.
-The construction of the outer casing of the pyramid was halted at sixteen to eighteen layers of granite following Menkaure's death, only seven of which remain today due to vandalism and erosion.
+The body of the pyramid consists of large blocks of local limestone quarried nearby, laid in regular courses that form steps against which the casing blocks were set.
+The lowest sixteen courses of the casing, rising to a height of more than 20 m, were of red granite from Aswan; above this the casing was of fine limestone up to the pyramidion, which has disappeared and whose material (limestone or granite) is unknown.
+The construction of the granite casing was halted at sixteen to eighteen layers following Menkaure's death, only seven of which remain today due to vandalism and erosion.
 Part of the granite was left in the rough.

-The descending passage to lower burial chamber is in the 'large apartment' floor, probably original hidden by floor blocks.
-It is theorised that originally the pyramid was planned to be smaller, with the blind alley being the originally planned entrance passage.
+Medieval quarrying of the pharaonic monuments concentrated on the fine limestone, which explains the loss of the upper casing; in the nineteenth century, part of the granite casing was in turn dismantled on the orders of Muhammad Ali, who reused it for the construction of the arsenal of Alexandria.

+The great breach that scars the northern face (cf. below) of the pyramid exposes the internal structure of the monument.
+It shows that the pyramid was first conceived as a stepped structure, built in great steps of seven to eight courses each, three of which are currently visible, and was then converted into a true pyramid by filling in the steps with successive courses and applying the smooth casing.

 A boat hieroglyph was found painted on a limestone block near the pyramid, which may indicate the presence of a boat pit for a solar barque.

 Age and location

 The pyramid's date of construction is unknown, because Menkaure's reign has not been accurately defined, but it was probably completed in the 26th century BC.
-It is a few hundred meters southwest of its larger neighbors, the pyramid of Khafre and the Great Pyramid of Khufu in the Giza necropolis.
+It is a few hundred meters southwest of the pyramid of Khafre and the Great Pyramid of Khufu in the Giza necropolis.

-The pyramid was likely robbed as early as the First Intermediate Period, given that authors Bob Brier and Hoyt Hobbs claim that "all the pyramids were robbed" by the New Kingdom, when the construction of royal tombs in the Valley of the Kings began.
+Authors Bob Brier and Hoyt Hobbs argue that the pyramid was likely robbed as early as the First Intermediate Period.
+They claim that "all the pyramids were robbed" by the New Kingdom, when the construction of royal tombs in the Valley of the Kings began.